Principal • Registered Landscape Architect • LEED AP BD+C

 Ms. Poole’s second passion is history.
 In order for landscapes to be places, they must be situated within their historical contexts, making relationships between what the landscape was, what it is, and what it will be.
 This does not mean necessarily replicating a past state of the site.
 Instead, we carefully construct a framework for understanding each of the site’s different aspects and how they should be retained or transformed to its contemporary context.
 We embrace a view of history that is not static but alive and vital—true to important generative principles and also responsive to its contemporary contexts.
 By remaining attentive to both natural and cultural history, Ms. Poole works to maintain and/or restore the authenticity of each landscape–delivering projects that are truly unique and convey a memorable sense of place.

-Ms. Poole’s design work is award winning and critically acclaimed, and her essays and designs have been published at home and abroad.
-And her investigatory mappings have been exhibited across the country.
+Ms. Poole’s design work is award winning and critically acclaimed, among the most lauded projects being the SERC Mathias Laboratory Experimental Wetland Landscape and Historic Union Mill Restoration.
+Her essays and designs have been published at home and abroad, and her investigatory mappings have been exhibited across the country.

 A popular speaker and charrette/public outreach facilitator, Ms. Poole has been invited to lecture at over a dozen universities and numerous conferences both within the US and abroad, among them USGBC’s Greenbuild, ASLA Annual Meetings, Congress for the New Urbanism, the Society for College and University Planning, and the Society for Ecological Restoration.